wouterkool/MNISET/README.md

 ```

 ## Other possibilities
 The dataset can also be used for 3 or 9 class classification problems, both with the color or grayscale dataset.
-For more details, as well as the plotting functions used here, see [mniset.ipynb](mniset.ipynb).
+For more details, as well as the plotting functions used here, see [MNISET.ipynb](MNISET.ipynb).

 ## Disclaimer
 * This dataset is under development and may change without notice.
 It may contain a few mistakes.
 Contact me if you have any questions.